seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-restful-api-with-reactphp-and-mysql.md

     <img src="/assets/images/posts/reactphp-restful-api/list-with-created.png">
 </p>

 We see that a new user has been stored in the database.
-Let's try to add the same user once more time.
+Let's try to add the same user one more time.

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp-restful-api/error-when-same-creation.png">